CalumLonie/solar-system-simulator/README.md

 The second displays the difference between the simulated interpolated results and the JPL Horizons data, with one subplot per coordinate, and one curve per selected object in s.

-If you want to have a try using this tool, I hope you enjoy it and find the results as cool and interesting as I did.

 IMPORTANT: There is one major issue with the simulator.
 There is a matrix which holds the position and velocity coordinates for every object at every point.
 I have now realised this is a serious design flaw, as this maxes out the computer system's memory capacity.